wpzero/faraday_resource/README.md

 ```

-	if is_array is true return response, array[user] or only response
+if is_array is true return response and array[user] or only response

 ```
 	response, users = User.get_list #=> only when is_array is true